Liu-group/AutoSolvate/docs/installation.rst

 .. warning::

-    **Window users**: Since conda installation of AmberTools is not directly available on Windnows, you will need to install AmberTools sperately from source following the instructions on
+    **Window users**: Since conda installation of AmberTools is not directly available on Windows, you will need to install AmberTools separately from source following the instructions on
     `Amber Documentation <https://ambermd.org/GetAmber.php#ambertools>`_.